 As a perk, all of my invitation clients receive a complete assembly guide, as well as a full sample, as part of their order.
 My custom invitation clients have the option to skip this process entirely, and leave it to the professional!
 I offer white-glove assembly service so they don’t have to lift a finger.

 Would that be helpful for your wedding?
-Let’s talk!Learn more about my services
+Let’s talk!Learn more about the custom process Contact me

 Pin this image to save this blog for later: